 In cases where an Adoption Order is made, children's Adoption Case Records will be retained for a minimum of 100 years after the Adoption Order is made.
 Agencies may retain records for longer than 100 years if they so choose.
 The relevant Local Authority Children's Team Manager will first ensure that the Adoption Case Record is complete, and especially contains the 'Later in Life' letters, details of Post-Adoption Contact Agreements and Adoption Support Plans.
 Where adoption records are to be destroyed these must be shredded and treated as confidential waste.

-Where an Adoption Order is not made, children's Adoption Case Records should be transferred back to the child's Looked After record.
+Where an Adoption Order is not made, an adoption agency must keep the child's case record and the prospective adopter's case record for such period as it considers appropriate.
 In the case of electronic records the viewing restriction will be removed.

 4. Access to Records for Professionals and Others

 This section deals with requests made by professionals or other agencies for access to Adoption Case Records.

 For access to records by adopted persons or their birth families or adoptive families, please see: